instant CE certificate!

 Your client’s children may feel more comfortable exposing their emotions this way than in a heart-to-heart talk.
 The client can also draw faces or ask your child to draw her face.
 Then talk about the drawing.
 Could cutting out pictures of different emotions help a clients child make up his or her own chart?

-On this track we discussed techniques for child affect integration.
-The two techniques on this track are storytelling and playing, and drawing.
+In this section, we discussed techniques for child affect integration.
+The two techniques in this section are storytelling and playing, and drawing.

 QUESTION 14

 What are two techniques for child affect integration?
-To select and enter your answer go to Answer Booklet.
+To select and enter your answer go to Test.

 Table of Contents